 Cllr Bill Dixon MBE, Leader of Darlington Borough Council

 Bill Dixon has been a Darlington councillor since 1979 and was elected Leader of the Council in 2012.

 He is Councillor for Eastbourne Ward.
 Prior to becoming Council Leader, Bill was Deputy Leader 1991-2011, Chair of Housing, Chair of Social Services and Vice Chair of Policy & Resources.
 Since 1997 Bill has been Vice Chair of Darlington Community Safety Partnership and Vice Chair of the Darlington Youth Offending Service.
 He represents the Borough on a range of bodies including the Tees Valley Unlimited Leadership Board, Local Government Association, Rail North, Distinct Darlington and Durham Tees Valley Airport Board.

 Cllr Sue Jeffrey, Leader of Redcar & Cleveland Borough Council

 Councillor Jeffrey has more than 25 years’ experience working in the public, private and third sectors at regional, local and national level.
 Until she took early retirement in 2009 she was Executive Director of the Yorkshire and Humber Regional Assembly and also spent a year as Interim Chief Executive of the North East Regional Assembly.

 She is a housing professional by trade and until September 2015 was Chair of Tees Valley Housing Ltd and a Board member of the Thirteen Housing Group.

 In 2009 she was elected for Labour to Redcar and Cleveland Council in a by-election.
 She represents the South Bank Ward where she has lived for 35 years.

-The Tees Valley Leaders are joined by members of the Local Enterprise Partnership who are also associate members of the board/cabinet.
+The members of the Local Enterprise Partnership are also associate members of the Cabinet.